the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 - Junior RSE: These are persons that have just started, but generally speaking they should have the skills to contribute to software projects
 - Senior RSE: They have gained experienced and can set the examples in the software project.
 - Principal RSE: Their actual job description varies a lot.
 These may be RSE team leaders based in a professional services type role, or they may be professors or research group leaders based in a more academic-focused role.
-They are often the people responsible for bringing in the money that suports new projects and sustains existing projects.
+They are often the people responsible for bringing in the money that supports new projects and sustains existing projects.
 Generally speaking, they do not need to to be actively involved in the day-to-day technical tasks but they should be able to guide projects from both a technical and research perspective.

 The required skills are distributed according to this table First Dimension: Career path e.g. Junior RSE -> Senior RSE -> PI scale (1->6) (less -> lot)